 Georgia Regents University joined the conference in 1991 and UNC Pembroke became the ninth member on July 1, 1992.
 They were followed by Kennesaw State University on July 1, 1994, Clayton State University on July 1, 1995 and the University of North Florida on July 1, 1997.
 Kennesaw State and North Florida departed for the Division I ranks in 2005, USC Upstate did the same in 2007, and the conference welcomed in the University of North Georgia in 2005 and Georgia Southwestern State University in 2006.
 In 2009-10, the Peach Belt added Montevallo and Flagler.
 Young Harris became the league's 14th member in 2012-13 and in 2014 completed the transition to full NCAA Division II status.

 Additionally, the PBC welcomed associate members for the first time ever in 2012-13.
 Shorter University, Nova Southeastern University and the University of Alabama-Huntsville all joined the PBC as associate members in men's and women's track & field.
 The Florida Institute of Technology also came on as an associate member in 2014-15.

 David Brunk was named the second PBC commissioner in May of 2007.
 Brunk replaced Marvin Vanover, who was the first PBC commissioner from 1991 to 2007.
 Brunk is charged with continuing the strong growth of the conference as its second era begins.

-Dr. Linda Bleicken of Armstrong State University began her two-year term as the president of the Peach Belt Conference in the summer of 2014.
+Dr. Linda Bleicken of Armstrong State University begins the second year of her two-year term as the president of the Peach Belt Conference in 2015-16.